qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 | 'Go straight or right'			| 'Keep left'						|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This compares favorably to the accuracy on the test set of ...
+This compares similar to the accuracy on the test set of small affine transform, noise and blur as 1.jpg, 2.jpg, 4.jpg.
+And results also shows model cannot deduce the whole image by some parts of image and cannot fight  with big image deformation like color change while shape not.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)